-Tom Ricca is an American professional wrestler, better known by the ring names Tony Ricca,, The Pharaoh, Nicky Sauce and The Hammonton Hitman.
-He is also the business founder of Women's Championship Wrestling the New Jersey-based promotion AKW Arena Kaged Wrestling which is now added to Tony Ricca's promotion ShowtimeWrestling.com.
+Thomas Ricca is an American Professional Wrestler, better known by the ring names Tony Ricca of WWE and The Pharaoh.
+Ricca, a Hall of Fame Professional Wrestler, is also the business founder of Women's Championship Wrestling the New Jersey-based promotion AKW Wrestling (AKW Arena Kaged Wrestling), and Cannoli World, LLC.

 In June 1998, Ricca ventured further into the professional wrestling business and opened up Powerslam, a pro wrestling training center on Vine Street in Hammonton.
 In October 1998, Ricca promoted a wrestling event for the World of Wrestling.
 3,000 plus attended the wrestling event which included headliners Jimmy Snuka and King Kong Bundy.
-Ricca followed with more promotions until he unveiled his new promotion, The AKW, Arena Kaged Wrestling in 2000 at the same location.
+Ricca followed with more promotions for the company until he unveiled his new promotion, The AKW, Arena Kaged Wrestling in 2000 at the same location.
 Ricca brought independent wrestling to another level by adding a caged structure surrounding the fans while watching the event.
 Ricca had the matches taped for TV and aired on cables network WMCN until Spring of 2002.
 Ricca promoted many headliners including, Disco Inferno, Vito LoGrasso, Daffney, Captain Lou Albano, just to name a few and many mid and undercard wrestlers.
-Ricca also wrestled in the AKW as Nicky Sauce using a mask.
+Ricca also wrestled in the AKW as The Pharaoh and Nicky Sauce using a mask.
 Nicky Sauce was part of a group called "The Movement", a group in Pro Wrestlings AKW that removes opponents and are voted out of the AKW from AKW's online poll through their website.

 He is also helping his daughter outside of her personal gymnastics training.
 He is working with helping elevate her skills.

 He also is a drummer and Keyboard & Synth creator of songs.
 He loves writing his songs during the late evening hours.
 He says it's a nice quiet and open minded time to create that music magic.
 Tom's son, Thomas Jr. is a dedicated weightlifter, bodybuilder and wrestler.
 Ricca is also the founder of CannoliWorld.com.
-Tom grew up in a family bakery business and learned his skills of baking from bakers that came from many area's of the world.
+Ricca grew up in a family Italian bakery business and learned his skills of baking from bakers that came from many area's of the world.
 His cannoli style is one of a kind and has many natural flavors that is world class.

 Tom is the founder of CannoliWorld.com.
 From his baking experiences as a youth, he has innovated a flavorful cannoli filling that blends well with type of cannoli shell that's used.
 There are various cannoli varieties that are made with natural ingredients.
-Some of them include, The Olde World Cannoli (Traditional Ricotta with Chocolate Chips), Vanilla Italian Cream, Chocolate Italian Cream, Blueberry Capital of the World Blueberry Cannoli, Italian Rum Cake, Strawberry Shortcake, Pistachio, Chocolate Fudge, Fudge Brownie, Italian Mocha, Chocolate dipped Ricotta, Bananna Cream Pie, Peanut Butter Fudge plus many more and holiday specials.
+Some of them include, The Olde World Cannoli® (Traditional Ricotta with Chocolate Chips), Vanilla Italian Cream, Chocolate Italian Cream, Blueberry Capital of the World Blueberry Cannoli, Italian Rum Cake, Strawberry Shortcake, Pistachio, Chocolate Fudge, Fudge Brownie, Italian Mocha, Chocolate dipped Ricotta, Bananna Cream Pie, Peanut Butter Fudge plus many more and holiday specials.
 CannoliWorld.com offers online ordering for shipment of Cannoli World products throughout the USA as well as supplying distributors with the World's Best Cannoli Cream Varieties.
 Franchising of all Units are available to entrepreneurs Worldwide.
 The Units are a Cannoli Food Truck, Hitched Trailer Cannoli Cart and a Push Cannoli Cart.
 Tom grew up in his family's Italian Bakery for years and dedicated his baking to everything Cannoli.
-His Olde World Cannoli is coined as the World's Best along with the most varieties from any company.
-Cannoli World is the Makers of the World's Best...
-Olde World Cannoli.
+His Olde World Cannoli® is coined as the World's Best along with the most varieties from any company.
+Cannoli World, LLC is the Makers of the World's Best...
+Olde World Cannoli®.

 Tom is a Black Belt in the art of Tae Kwon Do.
 He tied for Gold in the NJ States finals.
 Tom had taken his Black Belt Test but his results for the test was not received.
 He was instructed to compete against higher black belts during competitions that were 2nd degree and above, even though he didn't receive the results from his Black Belt Test as it takes time to find out.
 He was told that he was qualified to compete.
 He qualified at the NJ State and Regionals competition.
 The Olympics opened up the sport of Tae Kwon Do for demonstrations in 1988.
 To get to the Olympics, Team USA, Tom had qualified for it and was featured in many newspapers as heading to the Nationals and asked to be a demonstrator for the 1992 Olympic Games.
 He pursued his Black Belt Training for the Olympics in Tae Kwon Do until he entered into professional wrestling.
 He was thrilled and grateful of the invitation but was already Wrestling Professionally before the Olympic Games and was unable to attend.
 He is very thankful for Olympic invitation and enjoys the Games when they are on.
 Tom also enjoys the World Games, which are held yearly and are one of the same as it's the same competition in both games.
 He is also a World Champion.

 Tom was asked from the UFC about competing for them before the UFC started.
 Tom went to training sessions at a camp, not knowing much about the sport and noticed they were having different disciplines fighting against one another in a tournament style match.
 As a master and champion in Tae Kwon Do, Aikido and Hapkido and his admiration and training in boxing, Tom had more than one discipline which helped him gain the interest of a couple of other camps, which there were only few at that time before UFC started.
 Tom enjoyed training with the company but was still wrestling as he continued to do so and decided not to leave wrestling and thanked the UFC for the opportunity.
 Tom had competed in MMA fights and was a World Champion.